Miguel Miramón: Second Mexican Empire

 On his way to the coast Miramón was intercepted at the town of Jico, near Jalapa, but he was saved by chance while two of his companions, Diaz y Ordonez fell into the hands of the liberals.
 Miramón hid in Jalapa and later left to Europe on board the French steamer Le Mercure.
 In response to Miramón's financial raids on British citizens during the war, the British government complained to the French government.
 Juárez also sought Miramón's arrest.
 On December 2, 1861, Miramón was received and honored at the Spanish court.

 He did not remain long in Europe, and returned during the Tripartite Expedition of French, Spanish, and English forces.
 He was hardly received warmly by the expeditionary forces, who at this point were simply on a debt collection mission with no intention of upending the Juárez government, and the English representative Dunlop had Miramón arrested and exiled to Cuba, prohibiting Miramón from returning to Mexico.

 The tripartite coalition however fell apart, once it became clear that France unilaterally intended to overthrow the Mexican government and organize a client state with the help of conservative collaborators like Juan Almonte.
 The French entered the capital on June 10, 1863.
 On June 16 the French government nominated 35 Mexican citizens to constitute a Junta Superior de Gobierno who were then tasked with electing a triumvirate that were to serve as the executive of the new government.
 The three elected were Juan Almonte, Archbishop Labastida, and Jose Mariano Salas.
 The Junta was also to choose 215 Mexican citizens who together with the Junta Superior were to constitute an Assembly of Notables that was to decide upon the form of government.
-On the 11th of July, the Assembly published its resolutions, that Mexico was to be a constitutional monarchy and that Ferdinand Maximilian of Habsburg was to be invited to accept the Mexican throne.
+On 11 July, the Assembly published its resolutions, that Mexico was to be a constitutional monarchy and that Ferdinand Maximilian of Habsburg was to be invited to accept the Mexican throne.
 The executive was then officially changed into the Regency of the Mexican Empire.

 It was at this point that Miramón successfully reentered the country by way of the northern frontier, arriving in Mexico City on July 28, 1863, and offering his services to the regency.
 Maximilian accepted the throne of Mexico in April, 1864, and arrived in the nation about a month later.
 Ironically, given the conservatives’ role in bringing him to power, Maximilian was a liberal, who believed in accepting the progressive laws over which the Reform War had been fought over, and in order to neuter conservative opposition to this, he sent his conservative generals out of the country including Miramón who was sent to Berlin in order to study the organization of the Prussian Army.